 Associate Professor, Johnson Shoyama Graduate School of Public Policy; Director DEPtH Lab

 Dr. Tarun Katapally is an Associate Professor and Patient-Oriented Research Leader at the Johnson Shoyama Graduate School of Public Policy.
 He holds an adjunct faculty position in the College of Medicine at the University of Saskatchewan and is a research affiliate with the Indigenous Peoples’ Health Research Centre and the Saskatchewan Centre for Patient-Oriented Research.
-Internationally, he is the India lead for the generation of the Global Report Card on physical activity of children and youth, a knowledge translation endeavour to inform policy on active living across 49 countries.
-Dr. Katapally’s expertise is linking advanced mixed-methods and complex analytical techniques with citizen science and community-based participatory research to understand the impact of policy and policy-driven contexts and systems on the health and wellbeing of populations, with a particular focus on children and youth.
+Internationally, he is the India lead for the generation of the Global Report Cards on physical activity of children and youth, a cross-country knowledge translation endeavour to inform active living policies over 50 countries.
+Dr. Katapally’s expertise is linking advanced mixed-methods and complex analytical techniques with citizen science and community-based participatory research to understand the impact of policies on the health and wellbeing of populations, with a particular focus on children and youth.
 Currently his predominant research interest is using digital epidemiological tools to develop digital health solutions for ethical population engagement, integrated knowledge translation, and policy interventions.

 Pinal Patel, Ph.D.